 His story about a friend who was always envied for his luck till in one stroke he became the most unlucky guy tells you about the checks & balances in all our lives.
 In this story, I had a disagreement with the author – it is not a story of deceit as he has interpreted.
 But a story of how we all have the same quota of luck and opportunities.
 We should not envy anyone who seems to be lucky at this moment to us.

 His story about Pets is something I hope every pet owner reads.
 How pet owners take away the freedom of their pets for their own lack of companionship.
 I also liked his story on how the religion sometimes pushes us to have more faith in ourselves.
 Even when we continue to blame the religion for not giving us what we prayed for.

-Overall, the author Mayank S. Sengar comes across as someone deeply spiritual.
+Overall, the author Mayank S Sengar comes across as someone deeply spiritual.
 He is someone with an ability to see the God in the most mundane places, in most life situations.
 Is it to do with his growing up in the divine city of Varanasi?
-Did he had to move away from the city to realize what the city is meant to teach?
+Did he have to move away from the city to realize what the city is meant to teach?

 I liked reading his simple stories.
 I wish there was a bit more garnishing – some flavor of the cities the stories are based at or some more character etching of the characters.